-WCAG 2.1 - 1.4.11 (AA) WCAG 2.2 - 1.4.11 Non-text Contrast (AA) EN 301 549 - 9.1.4.11
+WCAG 2.2 - 1.4.11 Non-text Contrast (AA)

-CP35: Understandability is not dependent on the user's ability to perceive colour have some form of limitation in colour vision (source: Colour Blindness Awareness, 2023).
+CP35: Understandability is not dependent on the user's ability to perceive colour

 Colour can often be a clear and functional way to convey information.
 Red colour often indicates warning texts and error messages, blue colour is strongly associated with links.